Highlights & Upcoming Events

 - Scholarship decisions, including the new Collett Graduate Scholarship, should be announced in early July.

 - Jim Macnae completed his very successful inaugural Collett DistinguishedVisiting Lectureship appointment, with talks in Saskatoon and Vancouver at the end of March.
 The Foundation has announced renewal of this program for 2019/20, and is seeking candidates for likely fall and spring appointments.

 For further information, please see summary update and/or consult the relevant web pages on this website.

 Welcome to the KEGS Foundation

-Geophysics plays a vital role in the renewal of key global resources.
+Geophysics plays a vital role in the renewal of key global resources and in advancing the understanding of global geoscience aspects and processes.
 As the principal technological forum for Canadian mining geophysics, KEGS (The Canadian Exploration Geophysical Society) has become increasingly concerned about:

 Significant decline in geophysics enrollment in Canada;

 These concerns are heightened by the fact that in the current millenium increased global resource utilization and other critical geoscience issues (e.g., environmental problems and earthquake mitigation) will inevitably require additional innovative and knowledgeable geophysicists.